bloodhunterd/Server-Info/README.md

 # Motd

-Simple script for dynamic system information displayed as message of the day banner on login.
+Motd is a shell script to display system information as message of the day banner on login.

 ## Deployment